-These options move the currently selected profiles in the Profile Status List panel towards the beginning or end of the list, respectively.
+These options move the currently selected profiles in the Profile Status List in the Profiles dialog towards the beginning or end of the list, respectively.

 Export to API Source...

 This option opens the Export Profiles to NightTrace API Source File dialog to automatically generate source code defining and referencing profiles, for use with applications using the NightTrace Analysis API (see "Using the NightTrace Analysis API" on page 18-1).